teams at any level

 Create a culture of meaning and mentors.
 Use Clark's newest breakthrough pedagogy to bring out your organization's heroes.
 Custom decks also available

 An organization's value comes from its heroes.
 And if you don't feed the heroes, you lose the heroes.
-Socratic Cards is just the begining Powerful, proven tools and advisory services to build a Hero-driven culture.
+Socratic Cards is just the begining.
+Powerful, proven tools and advisory services to build the Hero-driven culture necessary for a world class organization. ✉

 New!
 Icebreakers for overachievers and leadership development for those ready to matter.